Songkok: Origin

-Kopiah is recorded in Pigafetta's Italian-Malay vocabulary of 1521 (published 1524) as cophia, while Kupiah appears in Hikayat Iskandar Zulkarnain, an epic which the original text was written before 1600 AD:Maka tatkala memeliharakan disuruhnya anaknya memakai perhiasan seperti pakaian laki-laki dan dikenakan kepada kepalanya kupiah ros yang keemasan.
+The hat is recorded in Pigafetta's Italian-Malay vocabulary of 1521 (published 1524) as "cophia", while "kupiah" appears in Hikayat Iskandar Zulkarnain, an epic which was written before 1600 AD:Maka tatkala memeliharakan disuruhnya anaknya memakai perhiasan seperti pakaian laki-laki dan dikenakan kepada kepalanya kupiah ros yang keemasan.
 (So when he took care of his son, he ordered him to wear jewelry like men's clothes and put on his head a golden rosary kupiah.)

-Kopiah (kupiah) is also described as being used by Majapahit elite troops (Bhayangkara), recorded in the Hikayat Banjar, written in or not long after 1663.
+The kopiah or kupiah is also described as being worn by Majapahit elite troops (Bhayangkara), recorded in the Hikayat Banjar, written in or not long after 1663.

-Other sources state that the origins of the songkok are thought to come from Islamic traditions and were introduced to Southeast Asia by Arab or Muslim traders.
+Other sources state that the origins of the songkok are thought to come from Islamic traditions, introduced to Southeast Asia by Arab or Muslim traders.
 Songkok is closely related to the fez, a traditional Arab head covering.
 The fez is a cylindrical hat with a rounded tip and is usually red in color, often with a black crest.
 Historically, the fez became popular in the Ottoman Empire in the 19th century as a symbol of modernization, replacing the turban which was considered impractical.
 As Islamic cultural influences spread to Southeast Asia through trade routes, the concept of the fez was introduced and eventually adapted by the Malay community.
 However, due to differences in local environment and culture, the form of the fez was later modified into the songkok, which has a simpler shape with a flat tip and no crest.
 Culturally, the songkok has a similar meaning to the fez as a symbol of Islamic identity and is used in religious and formal events.
 One Brunei newspaper account erroneously states that the songkok became a norm in the Southeast Asia Archipelago in the 13th century with the coming of Islam in the region.

 The earliest written mention of the word songkok is in Syair Siti Zubaidah (1840).
-While traditional triangular Malay headress of Tengkolok or destar is associated with traditional Malay nobles and royalties, songkok on the other hand has become part of traditional Malay men's costume associated with Islam, traditionally worn by local ulamas.
+While the traditional triangular Malay headdress called tengkolok or destar is associated with traditional Malay nobles and royalties, songkok on the other hand has become part of traditional Malay men's costume associated with Islam, traditionally worn by local ulamas.

-The Royal Malay Regiment of the Malaysian Army have been using the songkok as part of their uniform since under British rule.
+The Royal Malay Regiment of the Malaysian Army has worn songkok as part of their uniform since British rule.